krazyhacks/krazyhacks.github.io/_pages/random/random_git.md

 Update the very last commit using;
    {% highlight bash linenos %} git commit --amend --author"KrazyHacks <hacks.krazy@gmail.com> {% endhighlight %}
-This will update the very last commit with the ``edited`` version, correcting the authors name Why would you want to do this? ... if you have multiple accounts and accidentally commited as the wrong user? otherwise noooo idea, but good to know.
+This will update the very last commit with the ``edited`` version, correcting the authors name Why would you want to do this? ... if you have multiple accounts and accidentally commited as the wrong user? otherwise noooo idea, but good to know ... [also see below](https://krazyhacks.github.io/random_git/#fix-commit-author-and-email)
 ### Interactive rebase
 Updating author's name for multiple commits using interactive rebase
     * Find the first "good"  commit and use its hash for the rebase cmd